mbaumer/us_hep_funding/docs/_states/ME.md

 [ME-01](#ME-01)  [ME-02](#ME-02)

-# ME -- Sen. Susan Collins (R) and  Sen. Angus King (I)
+# ME -- Sen. Susan M. Collins (R) and  Sen. Angus S. King, Jr. (I)
 ## Committees
-Susan Collins is the #4 Republican on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies
+Susan M. Collins is the #5 Republican on the Senate Appropriations Subcommittee on Energy and Water Development

-Susan Collins is the #5 Republican on the Senate Committee on Appropriations
+Susan M. Collins is the #4 Republican on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies

-Susan Collins is the #5 Republican on the Senate Appropriations Subcommittee on Energy and Water Development
+Susan M. Collins is the #5 Republican on the Senate Committee on Appropriations

-Angus King is the #6 Democrat on the Senate Energy Subcommittee on Energy
+Angus S. King, Jr. is the #6 Democrat on the Senate Energy Subcommittee on Energy

-Angus King is the #9 Democrat on the Senate Committee on Energy and Natural Resources
+Angus S. King, Jr. is the #9 Democrat on the Senate Committee on Energy and Natural Resources

 ## HEP Grants
 ```
-This state received no SC HEP grants from 2012-2016
+This state received no SC HEP grants from 2012-2017
 ```
 ## SC Contracts
 ```
-This state received no SC contracts from 2012-2017
+This state received no SC contracts from 2012-2018
 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received:
+In the past 6 years, this state has received:
-22 NSF MPS grants, totalling $4,996,977.00
+33 NSF MPS grants, totalling $6,173,220.00

                                        Amount ($)
 Institution
-UNIVERSITY OF MAINE SYSTEM                2736852
+UNIVERSITY OF MAINE SYSTEM                3083302
-COLBY COLLEGE                              616360
+COLBY COLLEGE                              948594
+UNIVERSITY OF NEW ENGLAND                  792365
+BOWDOIN COLLEGE                            715155
-PRESIDENT & TRUSTEES OF BATES COLLEGE      615486
+PRESIDENT & TRUSTEES OF BATES COLLEGE      504847
-BOWDOIN COLLEGE                            504494
-UNIVERSITY OF NEW ENGLAND                  417785
 Bowdoin College                            106000
+Colby College                               22957
 ```
 ---
 ---